IPGP/rinexmod/README.md

 This script takes a list of RINEX Hanakata compressed files (.d.Z), extract the rinex files and allows to pass to teqc parameters to modify headers, then put them back to Hanakata Z format.
 It permits also to rename the  files changing the four first characters with another station code.

+Two ways of passing parameters to teqc are possible:

+* --teqcargs : you pass as argument the command that teqc has to execute.
+               E.g. : --teqcargs "-O.mn 'AGAL' -O.rt 'LEICA GR25'"

+* --sitelog  : you pass a sitelog file.
+The script will treat only files corresponding to the same station as the provided sitelog.
+You then have to pass a list of files comming from the right station.
+If not, they will be rejected.
+               The script will take the start and end time of each proceeded file and use them to extract from the sitelog the station instrumentation of the corresponding period and fill file's header with following infos :
+                       Four Character ID
+                       X coordinate (m)
+                       Y coordinate (m)
+                       Z coordinate (m)
+                       Receiver Type
+                       Serial Number
+                       Firmware Version
+                       Antenna Type
+                       Serial Number
+                       Marker->ARP Up Ecc. (m)
+                       Marker->ARP East Ecc(m)
+                       Marker->ARP North Ecc(m)

+You can not provide both --teqcargs and --sitelog options.

 USAGE :

 * RINEXLIST : Rinex list file